Thug in a container

 WORKDIR /app

-and a docker-compose.yml:
+And a docker-compose.yml:

 services: